-11. CCTV
+9. CCTV

 We use CCTV in various locations around the school site to ensure it remains safe.
-We will adhere to the ICO's code of practice for the use of CCTV.
+We will adhere to the ICO's code of practice and the school's CCTV policy for the use of CCTV.
 We do not need to ask individuals' permission to use CCTV, but we make it clear where individuals are being recorded.
-Security cameras are clearly visible and accompanied by prominent signs explaining that CCTV is in use.
+Security cameras are clearly visible and accompanied by signs explaining that CCTV is in use.
 Any enquiries about the CCTV system should be directed to the Site Manager.

-12. Photographs and videos
+10. Photographs and videos